jcsherin/datablok/crates/hello-datafusion/README.md

 ## Hello, DataFusion!

-This experiment demonstrates the most basic setup of an Apache DataFusion SessionContext.
+This experiment demonstrates the most basic setup of an Apache DataFusion `SessionContext`.
 It serves as the "hello, world!" of this repository.

 ### How to Run